 Architecture governance should make sure that…

-Changes on the Product Architecture is propagated to the downstream systems.
+- Changes in the Product Architecture are propagated to the downstream systems.

-Full propagation require three criteria to maintain this integrity…
+Full propagation requires three criteria to maintain this integrity…

 In a world of data flowing across multiple IT systems and many stakeholders.
-How to you implement a common information model and propagate an evolving Modular Architecture across the organization?
+How do you implement a common information model and propagate an evolving Modular Architecture across the organization?